 Commissioners use a risk-based and preventative approach to reviews.
 A three-year work plan is updated twice a year.
 Developing the work plan draws on many sources.
-An important one consists of regular briefings from CSE on new activities and changes to existing activities.
-Another is the classified annual report to the Minister of National Defence from the Chief of CSE on CSE's priorities and its legal, policy and management issues of significance.
+Two important ones are regular briefings from CSEC on new activities and changes to existing activities, and the Chief of CSEC's classified annual reports to the Minister of National Defence on CSEC's priorities and legal, policy and management issues of significance.

 - Date modified: